zulhakim-89/onb_assignment/README.md

 3. Your application should have Titles and necessary cosmetics.

-3. Your repository should have the following file structure:
+3. Your repository should have the following file structure (you can add more necessary files):
 	```
 	.app/
 		|-- main_ui.py